Yandex Cloud

 • Checking persisted RDDs

-• Checking the list of SQL queries and their execution plans
+• Checking the list of SQL queries and their plans

-To evaluate the performance of Spark applications in a Yandex Data Processing cluster, you can check the following:
+To assess the performance of Spark applications in a Yandex Data Processing cluster, you can check the following:

 • Application list